-As the world becomes more aware of air pollution on their doorstep, our aim is to make it as easy as possible to find simple answers to the most important air quality data questions of 2020.
+As businesses and individuals becomes more aware of air pollution on their doorstep, our aim is to make it as easy as possible to find simple answers to the most important air quality data questions of our time.

 Air pollution is made up both of particles and gases that in high concentration can be harmful to us.
 There are many different types of air pollutant but six of the most commonly monitored are: